tubetraveller/heartbeat_dst/Git_Guide_For_Team.md

 b. **Create a Pull Request:**

-- Click on the **"Compare & pull request"** button that should appear after pushing the branch.
+- Click on the **"Pull request"** button that should appear after pushing the branch.
 - Write a realy brief summary of what changes were made.
 - Submit the pull request for review.